ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 (I snuck in a `.style()` method you haven't seen in your introduction to D3.)

+"Select chart container; append child bar to it; rinse and repeat."

 Evidently, there is a perfectly stupid way to create your bar chart piecemeal with D3.

-Fortunately, this is not the way D3 is supposed to be used.
+Fortunately, this is not how D3 is supposed to be used.

 <h4 id="chaining">Chaining</h4>